sdague/meetup_events/README.txt

 events, this works out very well, as you need to build this location -> venue link only once, future events at that venue will automatically get synced.

+Additional lat and lon fields can be provided if the venue id doesn't geocode sanely.